1042976/Duke-ECE-550-Tetris/README.txt

 This project implements TEERIS GAME.
 Players can control the movement of the Blocks using key A(left), D(right), space(rotation).
-The scan code would be finally transferred to a 32-bit value(lcd_write_data).
-Then we let signal left equal to the first bit value, right equal to the second bit value and space equal to the third bit value.

 Below is the instruction with input ps2_out and output lcd_write_data: